 Will hair grow back after testosterone treatment?

 According to an estimate, men start to lose hair naturally when they reach the age of 30 or over thirty.
-There are three understood reasons for testosterone therapy hair loss in men: age, hormonal imbalance, genetic factors.
+There are three understood reasons for testosterone therapy hair loss in men: age, hormonal imbalance, and genetic factors.

 When dihydrotestosterone or DHT is formed from testosterone by an enzyme reductase, hair follicles shrink, and eventually, hair growth stops.
 But don’t worry!
 Hair follicles never die off.
 So, if you are experiencing testosterone hair loss or baldness, it is a possibility that your hair will grow back after testosterone therapy.

-There are many hair treatments like drugs, hair transplant, hairpieces, plastic surgery, etc., that help your follicles to grow back.
+There are many hair treatments like drugs, hair transplants, hairpieces, plastic surgery, etc., that help your follicles to grow back.
 The most common hair treatment drugs are Finasteride and Minoxidil.
 If you stop the medication, hair loss may return.
-Minoxidil takes approximately two weeks to slow the hair loss or reverse baldness.
+Minoxidil takes approximately two weeks to slow hair loss or reverse baldness.

 Connecting the Dots: Does taking testosterone cause hair loss?

-If you have any further queries concerning testosterone therapy hair loss or you want to take TRT, just fill a query form on our website and get a free consultation today.
+If you have any further queries concerning testosterone therapy hair loss or you want to take TRT, just fill out a query form on our website and get a free consultation today.